teamdeeson/codex/docs/working-at-deeson/new-starter-pay.md

 During recruitment we will undertake a theoretical assessment against the outcomes in a job scorecard for a new recruit’s previous experience of performing similar work elsewhere.

 This will give an initial impact rating which will determine the starting salary offer we make.
-We expect the minimum rating for a new hire to be 1.5.

 Starting pay will be capped at the equivalent of pay for an impact outcome assessment of 2.